• Skip to main content

 Consider your ideal running weather

-One of the reasons I didn’t suggest signing up for a July or August race is that those months are pretty brutal here with the heat and humidity.
+Here in the Mid-Atlantic I don’t usually up for a July or August race because those months are pretty brutal here with the heat and humidity.
 However, if those months are ideal running where you live, then maybe you should look for races during those months!
 Think about what weather you will be training in as well.

 Find a course that excites you